MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10-version-1709/new-features-introduced-in-iis-10-1709.md

-IIS 10.0 Version 1709 introduces improvements that allow you to run the IIS worker process (w3wp.exe) directly as well as changes to the Central Certificate Provider (CCS) that makes it more ammenable for running in containers.
+IIS 10.0 Version 1709 introduces improvements that allow you to run the IIS worker process (w3wp.exe) directly as well as changes to the Central Certificate Provider (CCS) that makes it more amenable for running in containers.

 ## IISAdministration PowerShell cmdlets